 DNSSEC.
-Prevents the redirection of internet users to malicious sites or mail servers.
+Provides verifiable integrity to the DNS towards sites and mail servers Prevents the redirection of internet users to malicious sites or mail servers.

-When a user visits a certain web address such as www.thegfce.org, the browser needs to retrieve the corresponding IP-address to access the website.
+When a user visits a certain web address such as www.thegfce.com, the browser needs to retrieve the corresponding IP-address to access the website.
 It is important that the IP-address information is correct.
 If hackers manipulate that address information, users can be redirected to a hacker's website or tempted to send or retrieve e-mails from a mail server that is controlled by the hacker.
 The Domain Name System Security Extensions (DNSSEC) ensures that the user retrieves the correct IP-address of the website or service.
+Please note this cannot prevent people from going to a bad address if a link is clicked without checking the real address first.
 DNSSEC is not only for the web, but also for any other internet services, such as e-mail, instant messaging and voice-over-IP.
 Moreover, DNSSEC is used as a building block to provide authenticity and integrity for other protocols such as DANE.